pascallaliberte/pascallaliberte.me/the-objectives-course/index.md

 * Obtained a couple surprising results in unexpected areas of your life (personal, professional, family, friends)
 * Felt satisfaction, on a few occasions, at having been able to picture "perfection" and having advanced a little toward it
 * Developed a better appreciation of your natural tendencies and your default ways of tackling problems
-* **More concretely**, you'll have been exposed to a variety of different ways to write objectives: time boxing, how to iterate on a list, new verbs to use at the beginning of each objective, how to group objectives, what questions to ask yourself to get unstuck, applying the technique on different time scales
+* Been exposed to a variety of different ways to write objectives: time boxing, how to iterate on a list, new verbs to use at the beginning of each objective, how to group objectives, what questions to ask yourself to get unstuck, applying the technique on different time scales
 </div>

 ***